History of MSE at Penn

 The Early Days of Materials Science at Penn

-In the 1970s the department's activities expanded into materials other than metals, precipitating a change in its name from just Metallurgy to (briefly) Metallurgy and Materials Science, and then to its current title, Materials Science and Engineering.
-New additions to the faculty were William Graham specializing in field emission microscopy and John Fischer, who used high resolution x-ray and neutron diffraction to investigate carbon allotropes such as graphite, the fullerenes, and their compounds.
-Vaclav Vitek began modeling of grain boundaries and the mechanical behavior of metals at the atomistic level.
+In 1973, the department officially changed its name, first to Metallurgy and Materials Science, and then to Materials Science and Engineering.
+The 1970s brought new faculty to further strengthen the department’s leadership in metallurgy and others to broaden the scope of materials studied.
+Vaclav Vitek (NAE Election Year 2006) began modeling grain boundaries and the mechanical behavior of metals at the atomistic level.
 Takeshi Egami used theoretical and experimental techniques to investigate quasi-crystals and oxide superconductors.
-Gregory Farrington added expertise in the field of fast ionic conductors (beta-alumina and polymer electrolytes) and became Dean of the School of Engineering and Applied Science in 1990.
+In 2002, Takeshi moved to the Oak Ridge National Laboratory and the University of Tennessee-Knoxville with a named professorship.
+In the late seventies, Gregory Farrington brought expertise in the field of fast ionic conductors, particularly beta-alumina and polymer electrolytes, and later became Dean of Engineering at Penn before moving to Lehigh University as University President.

 The 1980s and 1990s